frictionlessdata/docs/references/tableschema-py.md

 - `bucket (str/list)` - bucket name or list of bucket names
 - `descriptor (dict/dict[])` - schema descriptor or list of descriptors
-- `force (bool)` - delete and re-create already existent buckets
+- `force (bool)` - whether to delete and re-create already existing buckets
 - `(exceptions.StorageError)` - raises on any error

 #### `delete(bucket=None, ignore=False)`

 Delete one/multiple/all buckets.

 - `bucket (str/list/None)` - bucket name or list of bucket names to delete.
-If None all buckets will be deleted
+If `None`, all buckets will be deleted
 - `descriptor (dict/dict[])` - schema descriptor or list of descriptors
 - `ignore (bool)` - don't raise an error on non-existent bucket deletion from storage
 - `(exceptions.StorageError)` - raises on any error